 Is the subject you are working on right now the problem?
-Is it a possibility that they were frustrated earlier and now any small thing sets them off?
+Is it possible they were frustrated earlier, and now any tiny thing sets them off?
 Were they frustrated with this subject yesterday, and now the thought of the topic comes with a bad feeling?

 - Frustration over too much seat work:

 Have they been sitting for too long?
-Or has the lesson gone on longer it should?
+Or has the lesson gone on longer than it should?

 - Frustration over a larger problem:

-Maybe your child is experiencing so much change that a little frustration can erupt into a large blow-out because of an underlying issue.
+Maybe your child is experiencing so much change that a little frustration can erupt into a giant blow-up because of an underlying issue.

 Keep the Lessons Short

-For younger kids, a long lesson will most likely end poorly, no matter how engaging the topic.
+For younger kids, an extended lesson will likely end poorly, no matter how engaging the topic is.
 Here is a suggested chart for the length of lessons per age category:

 - 10 – 15 minutes for elementary